-If you activate Weather Alert Watch while operating in scan mode, the radio checks the most recently-used weather channel every seven seconds, then continues scanning the next channel in memory.
+If you activate Weather Alert Watch while operating in scan mode, the radio checks the most every seven seconds, then continues scanning the next

 To turn Weather Alert Watch on or off, press and hold CALL-MENU while the radio is idle.
 Select Setup and then WX Alert Mode.
 Use CHANNEL UP and CHANNEL DOWN to choose WX Alert Mode setting ON or Off.

-Scan mode with Triple and Dual Watch
+Scan mode with Triple and Dual Watch radio or the microphone) for two seconds to turn Triple/Dual Watch on or off.
+(To change between Triple or Dual Watch, see page 18.)

-If you activate Triple Watch while operating in scan mode, the radio checks channels 16 and

-9 every two seconds, then goes on to scan the next channel; with Dual Watch turned on, the radio only checks channel 16.
+If you activate Triple Watch while operating in scan mode, the radio checks channels 16 and 9 every two seconds, then goes on to scan the next channel; with Dual Watch turned on, the radio only checks channel 16.